rmey/BYOK-LUKS/README.md

 This example shows:
 - Configuring Block Storage in IBM Cloud to be used by a Virtual Machine based on Ubuntu Linux 16.04 LTS
 - Mounting IBM Cloud Block Storage with multi-path tools
-- Encrypting the block device with LUKS using a key retrieved from IBM Key Protect using an IAM Service ID API Key
+- Encrypting the block device with LUKS using enveloped Data Encryption Keys from IBM Key Protect.
 - Understanding of basic curl and shell scripting
+- Using the IBM IAM Token API and IBM Cloud Key Protect API

 ## Architecture
-todo: include picture
+TODO: include picture

 The Block Storage Device will as iSCSI using multi-path tools in Ubuntu.
 The configuration and principle is described in the following guides:
 - [Mounting Block Storage in IBM Cloud][1]